 The most basic option is the good old point and shoot camera.
-These are lower cost option and tend to be quite light.
-Many come with different presets such as for evening or sports (which is a good setting for animals as it is for fast movement) that can allow adjustments for the light.
+These are lower-cost options and tend to be quite light.
+Many point and shoot cameras come with different preset options such as for evening or sports (which is a good setting for animals as it is for fast movement) that can allow adjustments for the light.

 I haven’t mentioned drones as they are not allowed in many private game reserves or national parks as they can scare the animals.

 ⇒ Looking for more great animal photography experiences?
 Check out my post on Whale Watching Hermanus.

 Unlike most cameras in this price range, the Sony RX100 shoots in raw.
 This is great if you’re keen to get going in the world of photography but otherwise, this feature won’t be of much use as it really comes to life in the editing process.
-Of the two point and shoot options, this is the one to get if you are quite sure you will continue to pursue your interest in photography.Check Prices on the Sony RX100
+Of the two point and shoot camera options, the Sony RX100 is the one to get if you are quite sure you will continue to pursue your interest in photography.

-Best Bridge Cameras for Safari[easyazon_image align=”center” height=”333″ identifier=”B00NLHEQGS” locale=”UK” nw=”y” nf=”y” src=”https://images-eu.ssl-images-amazon.com/images/I/41-X-C5LhLL.jpg” rel=”nofollow noopener” tag=”theboutiquead-21″ width=”500″] The big benefit of this camera is a 65X zoom – fantastic for safari shots.
+The big benefit of this Canon camera is a 65X zoom – fantastic for safari shots.
 It also offers full manual control and allows shooting in Raw.
-Plus it has inbuilt wifi.
+Plus the Canon Powershot XS70 it has inbuilt wifi.

-The only downside is its size – it is nearly as big as a DSLR.
-And it doesn’t perform quite as well in weak light – but is fantastic in good light.
-This is perfect for the high end amateur photographer.Check Prices on the Canon Powershot SX60
+The only downside is its size – this Canon camera it is nearly as big as a DSLR.
+And it doesn’t perform quite as well in weak light – but is fantastic in a good light.
+This is perfect for the high-end amateur photographer.

-[easyazon_image align=”center” height=”347″ identifier=”B00M0LQVEQ” locale=”UK” nw=”y” nf=”y” src=”https://images-eu.ssl-images-amazon.com/images/I/41p-dojBvwL.jpg” rel=”nofollow noopener” tag=”theboutiquead-21″ width=”500″] A fantastic overall bridge camera.
+The Panasonic Lumix DMC FZ1000 is a fantastic overall bridge camera.
 Its big advantage is 4K video capture.
-If you are into video then this is the bridge camera for you.
-Check Prices of the Panasonic DMC FZ1000
+If you are into video then the Panasonic Lumix is the bridge camera for you.

 The Canon EOS M50 takes great clear shots and is very easy to use – it is perfect as an introductory mirrorless camera.
-It has 4K video capture so fantastic for those more interested in taking video.
-It’s lens range is not quite as good as others at this level so if it is animal close ups you are after this might not be the best option for you.Check Prices on the Canon EOS M50
+This Canon camera has 4K video capture so fantastic for those more interested in taking video.
+Its lens range is not quite as good as others at this level so if it is animal close-ups you are after this might not be the best option for you.

 Best DSLR Cameras for Safari

 Personally, I have always been a Nikon person and love my Nikon DSLR.
-Do carefully research both brands before you buy.
-Once you purchase you are then quite committed to buying complimentary lenses and gear linked to that brand – and you can’t use a Nikon lens on a Canon body and vice versa.
+Do carefully research both brands before you buy them.
+Once you purchase you are then quite committed to buying complementary lenses and gear linked to that brand – and you can’t use a Nikon lens on a Canon body and vice versa.

 Namibia is another stunningly photogenic country in Africa – read more about it and check out my photos here:

 ⇒ Check out my Namibia Self Drive 10 Night Itinerary here

 ⇒ For somewhere different here is my guide to the Kalahari and Fish River Canyon in Namibia.

 ⇒ Find out all about the amazing sand dunes of Namibia in my post on Sossusvlei Travel Guide

 Best Lens Options for DSLR for Safari

-Essentially, there are two options when it comes to a longer lens.
-Spend a bit less and go with one of the lesser known brands – a good option for amateur.
-Or invest in the nikon or canon equivalent – not cheap but will last a long time.
+Essentially, there are two options when it comes to a zoom lens.
+Spend a bit less and go with one of the lesser-known brands – a good option for the amateur.
+Or invest in the Nikon or zoom lens for Canon equivalent – not cheap but will last a long time.
 Here are two brands I have personally used at the lens lengths here for safari and I have been very happy with the results.

-Another less expensive option is to hire a lens to take on safari – or even a camera (although it is generally best to be quite familiar with your camera before a safari trip so that you don’t have to try to figure out how to use your camera whilst the elusive leopard disappears!).
+Another less expensive option is to hire a lens to take on safari – or even hire a camera (although it is generally best to be quite familiar with your camera before a safari trip so that you don’t have to try to figure out how to use your camera whilst the elusive leopard disappears!).
 I’m not aware of anyone who does this on a global level but if you do please email me and let me know!

-In the meantime, the best thing to do is type into Google something like “Hire a camera lens name of my city”.
+In the meantime, the best thing to do is type into Google something like “Hire a camera lens or camera name of my city”.
 This is what popped up when I put it in for London – Lenses for Hire – and Lens Pimp – good name!

 Best Camera Accessories to take on an African Photo Safari

 ⇒ A growing industry in Africa is spa – check out my post on the best South African Spa options.

 Don’t leave home without a Lens Filter!
 Not only are these good for UV rays they also protect the lens of your camera.
 I have dropped my camera or accidentally whacked it against a hard surface many times.
 A Lens filter is much cheaper to replace than a lens!
-And it tends to then be the only thing that gets damaged and protects the camera.Order your Lens Filter
+And it tends to then be the only thing that gets damaged and protects the camera.

 ⇒ South Africa has some amazing wine country – find out about how to get around the most lovely in my Wine Tours Stellenbosch post.

 These little beanbags are brilliant to use on vehicles.
-Stick the bean bag anywhere – on the edge of the vehicle, on the table, on the hood of the car and you instantly get a stable base for much clearer shots.
-Empty the bag out before you go and just add sand when you get there – same thing on the way home.Buy a Camera Beanbag Here
+Stick the camera bean bag anywhere – on the edge of the vehicle, on the table, on the hood of the car and you instantly get a stable base for much clearer shots.
+Empty the camera bean bag out before you go and just add sand when you get there – the same thing on the way home.

 ⇒ A great time to visit Africa is when you are about to start a new life – check out my post on a Safari Honeymoon to find out how.